 Welcome to my new obsession.
 Good food, whole food, thrown in a bowl (or on a plate if you’re greedy like me, because bowls can just be too small!!) and making magic in your mouth.
-Mediterranean goodie bowls are just one facet of this obsession, so be prepared for many more!
+Mediterranean buddha bowls are just one facet of this obsession, so be prepared for many more!

 Speaking of obsession, our family photos turned out great!
 I can’t get enough of the faces my kids make.
 I’m working on a homeschool update in which I’ll share a bunch of my favorite pictures from our shoot, so hopefully that will be up later this week.

-Meanwhile, this Mediterranean Goodie Bowl is packed with, duh, goodies!
+Meanwhile, this Mediterranean Buddha Bowl is packed with, duh, goodies!
 We’re talking sweet potatoes, bulgur, onions, feta, olives, tomatoes, roasted red peppers, and our new best friend, roasted chickpeas.
 The flavor of all these goodies is phenomenal, and are brought up to another level by a quick squeeze of lemon juice.

 This is another half-non-recipe.
 Because you love good food and you know how you like to eat it!
 Not into olives?
 Leave them off.
 Garden bursting with tomatoes?
 Add as many as you’d like!
-If you want to get real crazy, here are a few more ways to customize it:

 - Drizzle tzatziki sauce over the whole thing